GluuFederation/docs-ce-prod/docs/source/installation-guide/setup_py.md

 If a resolvable DNS host is not used, then it must be added to the hostname of the Operating System hosts file on the server running the browser.

-!!!
-Warning
-    Remove or encrypt the setup.properties.last file as it contains the clear text passwords for *LDAP, admin user, keystores, and 3DES salt*.

 Errors can be found the the `setup_errors.log` file and a detailed step by step installation is found in the `setup.log` file under the `/install/community-edition-setup` folder.

 ## Script Command Line Options
 The setup script can be used to configure your Gluu Server and to add initial data for oxAuth and oxTrust to start.
-If `setup.properties` is found in this folder, these properties will automatically be used instead of the interactive setup.
+If `setup.properties` or `setup.properties.last.enc` is found in this folder, these properties will automatically be used instead of the interactive setup.

 The administrator can use the following command line options to include additional components: